adivakaruni/adivakaruni.github.io/_pages/about.md

    runs the length of the list.
 Hovering a row lights its segment of the rail in cobalt.
 That is the whole trick: one rule, one colour, nothing else moves.

+   Spacing note: an entry is one object, so the gaps *inside* it (--s1) are smaller than the gaps *between* entries (--s2 of padding on each side, so --s4 between neighbours).
+That ratio is what makes each publication read as a unit.
    ============================================================ */
 .pub-list {
   list-style: decimal;